 Each beneficial effects economic case study includes a technical appendix that provides an overview of the approaches, assumptions and methodologies used to obtain estimates on local beneficial effects.

 Additional case studies can be found on the Superfund Redevelopment Case Studies page:

 The reuse of Superfund sites provides a wide range of benefits to local communities across the country.
 Some of these benefits are easy to quantify, while others are not.
 For example, commercial or industrial reuse of a site can bolster local economies by supporting jobs and generating sales revenues.
 However, not all sites in reuse involve an on-site business or other land use that would employ people.
 Therefore, economic information is not available for all sites in reuse.
 This could be attributed to several factors, including:

 - There may be no revenue-generating businesses operating on site.

 - There may be a business or businesses operating on site for which economic information is not available.

-- Due to a time lag between when site snapshots are updated and when economic information is added to SURE, it is possible that economic research may not be performed to capture new reuse mentioned in a snapshot until after the snapshot has been updated.
+- Due to a time lag between when site reuse snapshots are updated and when economic information is updated annually, it is possible that economic research may not be performed to capture new reuse mentioned in a snapshot until after the snapshot has been updated.

 Many sites without businesses have beneficial effects that are not easily quantified, such as properties providing ecological or recreational benefits (e.g., parks, wetlands, ecological habitat, open space).
 Also, not all sites in reuse are well-suited for revenue-generating reuse.
 If a site is not located in an area appropriate for commercial or industrial reuse, it may not be a realistic option to have it redeveloped into something that will support jobs.
 EPA’s Superfund Redevelopment Program quantifies many types of beneficial effects of reuse at Superfund sites including the number of on-site jobs, estimated annual employment income and sales revenue generated by on-site businesses.